-- a.
-The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines and time line and in a format selected by the School.
-The School will be responsible for entering text and data into the School-specific template. - b.
-The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the SIP submitted to the Sponsor annually.
+- The School will develop and implement a School Improvement Plan (SIP) each year of the Contract in accordance with and as outlined in the Sponsor's School Improvement Plan Guidelines and time line. - a.
+The School agrees to the baseline standard of achievement, the outcomes to be achieved, and the methods of measurement that have been mutually agreed upon in the SIP submitted to the Sponsor annually. - b.
 The academic achievement goals shall include, at a minimum, growth and proficiency on state assessments, and may include performance on additional assessments included in the approved charter Renewal Application.
-If the School will not serve students in grades that participate in the state-wide assessments, the academic achievement goals shall be based on the assessments included in the approved Renewal Application, and at least one

-- assessment administered in traditional public schools in the Sponsor's district. - c.
+If the School will not serve students in grades that participate in the state-wide assessments, the academic achievement goals shall be based on the assessments included in the approved Renewal Application, and at least one assessment administered in traditional public schools in the Sponsor's district. - c.
 The Sponsor shall review the proposed academic achievement goals within 30 days of receipt.
 If the Sponsor does not accept the proposed academic achievement goals, it shall provide the School a written explanation.
 If the School and Sponsor cannot agree on academic achievement goals, either party may request mediation pursuant to section 1002.33(6), Florida Statutes.
-If the Sponsor does not provide written notification within 30 days of receipt, the goals shall be deemed accepted by the Sponsor. - d.
+If the Sponsor does not provide written notification within 30 days of receipt, the goals shall be deemed accepted by the Sponsor.

+- d.
 In addition to evaluating the School's success in achieving the objectives stated in the Renewal Application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - 4.
-Schools that have Contracts in excess of five years and choose not to develop and implement a School Improvement Plan, unless required to do so pursuant to section 1002.33(9)(n), F.S., shall submit proposed academic achievement goals for five years and resubmit every four years using the same parameters for achievement goals set forth in 2.A.3.b, above, pursuant to the process described in this paragraph.
+Annually, the School shall report its performance against the academic goals.
+If the School falls short of the academic achievement goals set forth under the provisions of this Contract, the Sponsor shall report such shortcomings to the Florida Department of Education (FLDOE). - 5.
+The School and Sponsor may agree to adjust the goals through a contract amendment or addendum. - Methods of measurement: The methods used to identify the educational strengths and needs of students are set forth in the approved annual School Improvement Plan. - 7.
+Unless required to do so pursuant to section 1002.33(9)(n), Florida Statutes and applicable State Board of Education Rules or applicable federal law the school is not required to follow the district's School Improvement Plan procedures and guidelines. - a.
+The School shall notify the Sponsor in writing by May 1st of each year if the School elects not to implement a School Improvement Plan. - b.
+Schools that have Contracts in excess of five years and choose not to develop and implement a School Improvement Plan, unless required to do so pursuant to section 1002.33(9)(n), F.S., shall submit proposed academic achievement goals for five years and resubmit every four years using the same parameters for achievement goals set forth in 2.A., above, pursuant to the process described in this paragraph.